isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-naturally-outside/index.md

 ###  2. Cinnamon

 This ingredient can be found in every house and is found to be very effective for killing ants.
 It works by suffocating the ants once they intake it.
-[Powdered cinnamon](https://m.wikihow. com/Get-Rid-of-Ants-with-Cinnamon), as well as its oil, can be used to kill ants.
+[Powdered cinnamon](https://m.wikihow.com/Get-Rid-of-Ants-with-Cinnamon),as well as its oil, can be used to kill ants.
 Powdered cinnamon can be directly dusted on the ants or ant holes and cinnamon oil after mixing with water can be sprayed on house entrance and in window spaces.

 The procedure is as simple as mixing equal quantities of water and vinegar and spray on affected areas.
 In addition to above-mentioned methods, boric acid, lime juice, and Food-Grade Diatomaceous Earth are also non-toxic and human-friendly ways to tackle this commonly prevailing issue.